circlesystems/circleauth-wordpress/readme.md

 ![alt text](docs/images/image60.png)

 This URL is used when registering the application on Circle Access console.
-Make sure to copy and paste from wordpress to Circle Access as the ```return url```
+Make sure to copy and paste from wordpress to Circle Access as the ```Login Return Url```

 ![alt text](docs/images/image65.png)